Colin Hanks: Career

 In 2009, Hanks appeared in The Great Buck Howard, which was produced by his father and also starred John Malkovich.
 He also played Father Gill, a young Roman Catholic priest, in season 2 of the TV show Mad Men.
 In 2009, he made his Broadway debut, acting alongside Jane Fonda in the Moisés Kaufman play 33 Variations.
 Hanks starred in the 2010 Fox TV series The Good Guys as young detective Jack Bailey, alongside Bradley Whitford who played an old-school detective (Dan Stark).
 In 2011, he starred in the indie film Lucky, alongside Ari Graynor, Ann-Margret, and Jeffrey Tambor.
 He also joined the cast of Dexter for season six opposite Edward James Olmos, where he portrays an art historian Travis Marshall who is involved in a murderous apocalyptic cult.

 In 2014, he starred as Allison in the second season of the web series Burning Love.
-The same year, he also portrayed Dr. Malcolm Perry in the historical film Parkland and began a voice role in the show Talking Tom & Friends.
-He voices Talking Tom, the main character.
+The same year, he also portrayed Dr. Malcolm Perry in the historical film Parkland.
 In 2015, he played Officer Gus Grimly in the FX television series Fargo, for which he received Critics' Choice Television Award and Primetime Emmy Award nominations.

-In 2018, Hanks appeared as the adult Alex Vreeke in the film Jumanji: Welcome to the Jungle, a role he would later reprise in the film's 2019 sequel, Jumanji: The Next Level.
+In 2017, Hanks appeared as the adult Alex Vreeke in the film Jumanji: Welcome to the Jungle, a role he would later reprise in the film's 2019 sequel, Jumanji: The Next Level.
 In 2019, Hanks portrayed a young Fred Rogers on the Comedy Central show Drunk History.
 The same year, Hanks appeared as a guest judge on Netflix's baking competition Sugar Rush in the episode "Sweet Geeks".

 Personal life

 Hanks dated Busy Philipps in the 1990s while in college.
 In June 2009, Hanks became engaged to former New York publicist Samantha Bryant.
 The couple married on May 8, 2010, in Los Angeles.
-Together, they have two daughters, one born in 2011, and the other born in 2013.
+Together, they have two daughters, one born in 2011 and the other in 2013.

 Hanks is a San Francisco Giants baseball fan and attended their World Series-clinching victory in Texas in November 2010.
 He also directed a 30 for 30 short, The Anti-Mascot, about their disastrous Crazy Crab stint in the 1980s.
 He is also a fan of Liverpool FC, the San Francisco 49ers, Sacramento Kings, and Los Angeles Kings.
 He was the official Kevin and Bean Los Angeles Kings playoff correspondent for the 2011–12 and 2012–14 seasons.